Beach camping along The Emerald Coast should be high on your traveling to-do list.

-Besides the beach, Camp Gulf offers clean and private restrooms and showers, a community room with daily activities, two swimming pools and a full service camp store.
+Besides the beach, Camp Gulf offers clean and private restrooms and showers, a community room with daily activities, two swimming pools, and a full-service camp store.

-We liked the place.
+We liked RV Camp Gulf.
 A lot.

-In a previous post, a talked about three much more affordable state parks on the Emerald Coast that we also enjoy on visits here.
-They, however, are not on the beach and to get to the water, you need to take either a long walk or tram ride.
+In a previous post, I talked about three much more affordable state parks on the Emerald Coast that we also enjoy on visits here.
+They, however, are not on the beach.
+To get to the water, you need to take either a long walk or tram ride.

 Further east and a bit south of Panama City is an area of the panhandle known as the Forgotten Coastline.
 There are two awesome state parks there a stone's throw from the beach and a charming little private campground called Ho-Hum in the village of Carrabelle.

-There is one more private Emerald Coast camground that we've stayed at – the Destin West RV Resort, which isn't in Destin at all but is located on Okaloosa Island in Fort Walton Beach, west of Destin.
+There is one more private Emerald Coast campground that we've stayed at – the Destin West RV Resort, which isn't in Destin at all but is located on Okaloosa Island in Fort Walton Beach, west of Destin.

 We had an awesome spot there, yards away from the shore of the 27-mile long Choctawhatchee Bay.
-Here's a review I did on this park at the time.
 The spots at Destin West are well spaced, with picnic tables and patios and the resort has its own heated pool and more amenities than you can count.